semrush/intergalactic/website/docs/data-display/bubble-chart/bubble-chart.md

 If you need captions for bubbles (in addition to the legend), show captions to the right or left of the bubble.
 Keep in mind that adding such captions to a data-dense chart can make the chart hard to read.

 > Remember to check contrast for the text labels.
-We do not recommend to use light colors from the palette for the Bubble chart data.
+We don’t recommend to use light colors from the palette for the Bubble chart data.
 Use colors with 400 shade and higher, they have the minimum necessary contrast with the white background.

 ![](static/labels.png)